Patient's Query

 Welcome back to icliniq.com.

 Your blood lipid profile is perfectly normal.
-So, in my opinion, the mild LVH (left ventricular hypertrophy) could be attributed to different possible issues, arterial hypertension, genetics (family history for cardiac disease), obesity, and Sleep apnea (which is known to be an independent cardio-vascular risk factor).
-I do not think that this echo finding will change anything in your life expectancy, especially if you follow a healthy lifestyle and maintain normal blood pressure values.
-I would just advice trying to lose some pounds.
-It would help also improve sleep apnea.
-Consulting with a dietician would be helpful in this regard.
-I would also recommend performing regular physical activity, which is really helpful for a healthy mind and heart.
-I hope this helps.
+In my opinion, mild left ventricular hypertrophy (LVH) could be attributed to several factors, including arterial hypertension, genetics (family history of cardiac disease), obesity, and sleep apnea, which is known to be an independent cardiovascular risk factor.
+I do not believe this echocardiogram finding will impact your life expectancy, especially if you maintain a healthy lifestyle and keep your blood pressure within normal limits.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!